ACDguide/Governance/Governance/concepts/dmp.md

 * long-term storage strategy
 * any other specific requirements that the chosen repository might have, must be addressed.

-## Tips
 As a DMP is documenting and describing your data output as a paper documents and describes your research output, some tips about writing research papers can be applied to DMP, too.
 We collected a few we found online below.

 :::{admonition} **Tips**
-...Pitfalls include using complicated jargon, including unnecessary details, and writing for your highly specialized colleagues instead of a wider audience. ...
+...Pitfalls include using complicated jargon, including unnecessary details, and writing for your highly specialized colleagues instead of a wider audience. ...<br>
-Only abbreviations firmly established in the field are eligible, … avoiding those which are not broadly used ...
+Only abbreviations firmly established in the field are eligible, … avoiding those which are not broadly used ...<br>
-… when looking for keywords, avoid words with a broad meaning and words already included in the title.
+… when looking for keywords, avoid words with a broad meaning and words already included in the title.<br>
 … you need to include detailed information so a knowledgeable reader can reproduce the experiment.
-However, do not repeat the details of established methods; use References and Supporting Materials to indicate the previously published procedures.
+However, do not repeat the details of established methods; use References and Supporting Materials to indicate the previously published procedures.<br>
 … indicate uses and extensions if appropriate.
-Moreover, you can suggest future experiments and point out those that are underway ...
+Moreover, you can suggest future experiments and point out those that are underway ...<br>
-Effective research articles are interesting and useful to a broad audience, including scientists in other fields. use standard systems … conventions
+Effective research articles are interesting and useful to a broad audience, including scientists in other fields.<br>
+use standard systems … conventions<br>